-57. Defendant ALLA WITTE, aka MAX, was a national of Russia.
+- 57. Defendant ALLA WITTE, aka MAX, was a national of Russia.
 During the timeframe of this indictment, WITTE resided in Suriname.
-WITTE was a Malware Developer for the Trickbot Group, overseeing the creation of code related to the monitoring and tracking of authorized users of the Trickbot malware, the control and deployment of ransomware, obtaining payments from ransomware victims, and developing tools and protocols for the storage of credentials stolen and exfiltrated from victims infected by Trickbot.

-58. Defendant , was a citizen and national of Ukraine.
-During the timeframe of this indictment, resided in resided in was a Malware Developer for the Trickbot Group, responsible for developing remote networking code that allowed the Trickbot Group to remotely control infected victim computers used by the Trickbot Group.
+WITTE was a Malware Developer for the Trickbot Group, overseeing the creation of code related to the monitoring and tracking of authorized users of the Trickbot malware, the control and deployment of ransomware, obtaining payments from ransomware victims, and developing tools and protocols for the storage of credentials stolen and exfiltrated from victims infected by Trickbot. - 58.
+Defendant was a citizen and national of was a Malware Developer for the Trickbot Group, responsible for developing remote networking code that allowed the Trickbot Group to remotely control infected victim computers used by the Trickbot Group.